aerth/make.go/README.md

 ## Usage

-This script is meant to live in your project's root and used with `go run make.go`.
+`make.go` should be installed in $PATH, chmod +x, and can be used anywhere.

-- `go run make.go` builds a versioned binary for the current platform.
+- `make.go` builds a versioned binary for the current platform
-- `go run make.go -os windows -arch amd64` builds a versioned binary for a specific platform.
+- `make.go -os windows -arch amd64` builds a versioned binary for a specific platform.
-- `go run make.go --release` builds versioned binaries for all target platforms.
+- `make.go --release` builds versioned binaries for all target platforms.
-- `go run make.go --clean` removes produced binaries.
+- `make.go --clean` removes produced binaries.
+- `make.go -c path/to/project` changes to directory before building. binaries will end up in $PWD
+- `make.go path/to/project` changes to directory before building. binaries will end up in $PWD

 ## Rationale